inkstitch/inkstitch/collections/_tutorial/en/multicolor_satin.md

 ![first_bicolore_satin](/assets/images/tutorials/multicolor_satin/first_bicolor_satin.png)

-both examples use "random percentage of width decrease"
+Both examples use "random percentage of width decrease"

 * On the left example  the left side of the red column is reduced while  the right side of the green column is reduced.
 But be careful, the second color superimposes the first and here the green hides part of the red.
 * On the right, we left the red intact, the green is superimposed, its right side reduced by up to  two thirds rather than one half.